jmdarville/ansible-cisco/README.md

 * ansible-2.4.2.0
 * python version = 2.7.12
 * cisco ios 12.2(33)SRE9 - You need to provide your own IOS.

-### Note about the router config

-* Enable password must be set
-* A user and password must be created
-* SSH must be enabled
-* ip domain must be specified
-* SSHv2 must be configured

-See below for a basic config for each router in the topology

 ## Ansible